Amazon.com, Inc. (NASDAQ:AMZN) Insider Jeffrey P. Bezos Sells 5,998,849 Shares

-Amazon.com (NASDAQ:AMZN – Get Free Report) last posted its quarterly earnings results on Thursday, February 1st.
-The e-commerce giant reported $1.00 earnings per share for the quarter, beating analysts’ consensus estimates of $0.81 by $0.19.
-Amazon.com had a return on equity of 16.61% and a net margin of 5.29%.
-The business had revenue of $169.96 billion for the quarter, compared to analysts’ expectations of $165.96 billion.
-During the same quarter in the prior year, the business earned $0.21 EPS.
-The firm’s revenue for the quarter was up 13.9% on a year-over-year basis.
-On average, equities analysts forecast that Amazon.com, Inc. will post 4.03 EPS for the current year.
+Amazon.com (NASDAQ:AMZN – Get Free Report) last announced its earnings results on Thursday, February 1st.
+The e-commerce giant reported $1.00 earnings per share for the quarter, topping analysts’ consensus estimates of $0.81 by $0.19.
+The firm had revenue of $169.96 billion during the quarter, compared to analyst estimates of $165.96 billion.
+Amazon.com had a net margin of 5.29% and a return on equity of 16.61%.
+The company’s revenue for the quarter was up 13.9% compared to the same quarter last year.
+During the same period in the prior year, the business earned $0.21 EPS.
+As a group, analysts forecast that Amazon.com, Inc. will post 4.03 earnings per share for the current fiscal year.

 Amazon.com Company Profile